 Hebrews 12:1 Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off every encumbrance and the sin that so easily entangles, and let us run with endurance the race set out for us.
 2 Let us fix our eyes on Jesus, the author and perfecter of our faith, who for the joy set before Him endured the cross, scorning its shame, and sat down at the right hand of the throne of God.

 I am so thankful that God so loved me that sent His Son, Jesus, to seek and save me.
 I am so thankful for the opportunity and to know the love of Christ that surpasses knowledge.
 I am so thankful for the prayers and witnesses of Jesus, Holy Spirit, friends and family, and of saints around the world and in Heaven.
 I am so thankful for our firm and secure Anchor of Hope and the encouragement to run.
-I am so thankful that the Spirit Himself intercedes for us when we don’t know how we ought to pray with groans too deep for words… according to the will of God.
+I am so thankful that the Spirit Himself intercedes for us when we don’t know how we ought to pray with groans too deep for words and according to the will of God.

-Love and groans,
+With love and intercessory groans,